voxtourai/voxtourai.github.io/_features_overview/what-is-voxexplore-mode.md

    ![Detailed POI Page]({{ site.baseurl }}/assets/images/voxexplore-place-overview-page.webp)

-5. **Audio Guide Page:**  This page features an audio narration and its text transcription for the selected Point of Interest.
+5. **Audio Guide Page**  This page features an audio narration and its text transcription for the selected Point of Interest.
 It also includes an image gallery, allowing users to browse visuals of the location.
 The interface provides simple playback controls, including options to adjust the playback speed and volume.

    ![Detailed POI Page]({{ site.baseurl }}/assets/images/voxexplore-place-overview-page.webp)